The Hike To The Grand Teton's Lower Saddle

 The following times are approximate for free-soloing climbers who are moving fast (speed walking) & packing next to nothing (or very light) under good conditions....

 Trekking poles might speed up the ascents.
 Just depends.
 Kilian Jornet used poles when attempting the Fastest Known Vertical Kilometer (3281 feet elevation gain—about two Snow Kings high).
 He took just under 29 minutes or about 14 minutes per Snow King.
-By comparison, his Grand Teton ascent time (without poles) from the trailhead took about 1 hour 51 minutes to rise 2147 meters but it included a long approach.
+By comparison, his Grand Teton ascent time (without poles) from the trailhead took about 1 hour 51 minutes to rise just over 7000 ft (2147 meters) but it included a long approach.

 ~ Preparation ~

 Make sure you have the appropriate supplies if you're unsure about the amount of time it will take you to climb the Grand Teton or hike to the Lower Saddle.
 Food & water.
 Sunscreen.
 Fully charged phone.
 Tissue paper and WAG bags.
 Proper clothing.
 Gloves.
 A headlamp with new batteries.
 Appropriate, comfortable shoes.
 Route map.
 Hiking poles.
 Backpack.
 Hand warmers.
 Whatever.
-Having said all that, overpacking is what free-soloing climbers try to avoid if they're climbing the Grand.
+Having said all that, overpacking is what free-soloing climbers try to avoid.
 Excess weight, no matter how light, slows you down and causes prolonged unnecessary suffering.
-Only take what you truly need for the day ahead.

 The trailhead does trap cold air overnight.
 You may be pulling off layers before you get a quarter-mile up the trail.
-It can be hard to gauge the proper amount of clothing to take unless you do this often.
-Clothing selection depends upon the forecast, time of year, how fast you plan to go, what route you're climbing, etc. It's also easy to underdress.
+It can be hard to guess the proper amount of clothing to take unless you do this often.
+Clothing selection depends upon the forecast, time of year, how fast you plan to go, what route you're climbing, time you leave the trailhead, etc. It's also easy to underdress.
 The wind can be nasty at the Lower Saddle.
 And the shady Owen-Spalding route can be painfully cold in the early morning with summer temperatures in the 30s or 40s, before calculating wind chill.
 Perhaps 20s with a cold front.

 Some run up the Grand Teton with next to nothing.
 Shoes and shorts.
 Like these guys.
 Unlike protected climbers, most free-soloing climbers are always moving and not exposed to cold weather for extended periods.
 Because they're moving quickly they also can start later and enjoy warmer weather.